patghmcc-rgb/stress-breathing/README.md

 # stress-breathing
-Different types of breathing to reduce stress
+Different types of breathing to reduce anxioty and stress